Mohammedziad599/BazarApi/README.md

-The project uses the docker containers to build the project each project has it's own Dockerfile that will build and publish the api on http and https, but the https still need the certificate file to work
+The project uses the docker containers to build the project each project has it's own Dockerfile that will build and publish the api on http and https, but the https still need the certificate file to work.

+The services in the docker-compose will get assigned a ip address by the docker daemon so either you can get what is the ip of the service using the docker command line to connect to the dotnet service inside the container or you can use the ports `5000,5001` on your localhost to connect to the catalog, and the ports `6000,6001` for the order api.

+To make api identify that it is inside a docker container an environment variable need to be set to `true` to make the correct changes to the uri of the catalog server which will be equal to `192.168.50.100` for the vm, and equal to a hostname `catalog` in the docker variance.

 If you want to run the whole project you can just run the following command in shell:

 ```bash
 docker-compose up
 ```

-Or if you wish to run the project in the background
+or if you wish to run the project in the background

 ```bash
 docker-compose up -d
 ```

-If you have used `docker-compose up` and then to totally stop t project you need to hit `Ctrl+C` and then you will need to run `docker-compose down` to remove the containers left on your device, or you can leave them for a faster startup in the next run.
+If you have used `docker-compose up` and then to totally stop the project you need to hit `Ctrl+C` and then you will need to run `docker-compose down` to remove the containers left on your device, or you can leave them for a faster startup in the next run.